DevExpress-Examples/pdf-document-api-bookmark-search-results-in-document/Readme.md

 * [Program.cs](./CS/Destination/Program.cs) (VB: [Program.vb](./VB/Destination/Program.vb))
 <!-- default file list end -->
-# How to bookmark search results in a PDF document
+# PDF Document API - Bookmark Search Results in a Document

 This example shows how to create a bookmark with a destination corresponding to the found text in a document.